rashaabdulrazzak/docs/docs/develop/contracts/as/intro.md

 var arr = new Array<string>(10);
 // arr.length == 10 -> ERROR

+// The below method Array.create deprecated  gives an error when using it
 // To account for this, the .create method has been introduced that initializes
 // the backing capacity normally but leaves `.length = 0`.
 So, this will work: var arr = Array.create<string>(10);
 // arr.length == 0 -> OK

 // When pushing to the latter array or subsequently inserting elements into it,
 // .length will automatically grow just like one would expect, with the backing